 These three waterfalls are located right on the roadside.
 They can be viewed from your vehicle or small pull-offs, making the views great for families with small children or those with mobility issues.

-Green Mountain Creek Falls: About 20 feet high with a shallow plunge pool, these falls empty into a culvert where the stream continues on the other side of the road.
+Green Mountain Creek Falls: We don’t know of an official name for these falls, but they flow along Green Mountain Creek.
+Nearly 20 feet high with a shallow plunge pool, these falls empty into a culvert where the stream continues on the other side of the road.
 They are equally beautiful while frozen in winter, with trickles and bubbles dancing under sheets of ice.
 There is an easy spot to access the falls for close-up photos.
 Located on Hwy 221, about 8 miles from Main Street in Blowing Rock.
 The falls are on the right side of the road, with a pull-off on either side just after the falls.

 Silvervale Falls: These falls are high series of narrow cascades, 70+ feet of delicate flow.
 Travel 6 miles south of The Green Park Inn on Hwy 321 from Blowing Rock.
 Turn right on Waterfalls Rd, SR 1372.
 Falls are 1.7 miles down on left, with a small pull-off beside them.